bellagermani/Python-Population-Project/README.md

 # Python-Population-Project
-This Python code provides a user-friendly tool to explore US population data stored in the `USPopulation1.txt` file.
+User-friendly tool to explore US population data stored in the `USPopulation1.txt` file.
 It offers various functionalities through a menu interface.